a-slice-of-py/data-scientist-hub/docs/posts/datamapplot.md

 First of all, I had to extract all the links from the source Markdown files and put them in a more convenient format for data analysis.

-I chose JSON format and wrote a little parser to build an `index.json`: nothing fancy here, but I took care to bring other simple metadata in the index for each link, such as the _category_ (section here on DSH), the _topic_ (filename where the link has been stored) and eventual _section_ (file subheader) - see sample below.
+I chose JSON format and wrote a little parser to build an `index.json`: nothing fancy here, but I took care to include other simple metadata in the index for each link, such as the _category_ (section here on DSH), the _topic_ (filename where the link has been stored) and optional _section_ (file subheader) - see sample below.

 <div>
 <small>